ethereum/c-kzg-4844/bindings/nim/README.md

 ## Tests

-Currently reference tests only support Nim compiler version 1.4, and 1.6 because of yaml library limitations.
+Currently, reference tests only support Nim compiler version 1.4, and 1.6 because of yaml library limitations.
 But other tests that are not using yaml can be run by Nim 1.2 - devel.

 Dependencies: